Book a Visit

 February 20, 20269 min read

-Moving to Lancaster County PA with your dog or cat?
-Congratulations on choosing one of Pennsylvania's most beautiful and pet-friendly areas.
-Whether you're relocating to Lancaster, Lititz, Elizabethtown, or any of the charming towns in the county, this complete guide will help you and your pet settle in smoothly.
+Moving to Lancaster County with your dog or cat?
+Welcome you're choosing one of Pennsylvania's most beautiful and pet friendly areas.
+Whether you're relocating to Lancaster, Lititz, Elizabethtown, or any charming town in the county, here's what you need to know to help your pet settle in smoothly.

 Lititz: Small Town Charm

-Lititz consistently ranks as one of America's coolest small towns, and it's incredibly walkable with your dog.
-The downtown features Lititz Springs Park, pet-friendly outdoor dining on Main Street, and a welcoming community atmosphere.
+Lititz consistently ranks as one of America's coolest small towns, and it's incredibly walkable with a dog.
+Downtown has Lititz Springs Park, pet friendly outdoor dining on Main Street, and a welcoming community.
 Many neighborhoods have sidewalks perfect for daily dog walks.

 Lancaster City: Urban Energy

 Downtown Lancaster offers city living with pet perks.
 Long's Park, Buchanan Park, and Lancaster County Central Park provide green space.
-Many apartments and townhomes in the city are pet-friendly, though expect deposits and possible breed restrictions.
+Many city apartments and townhomes are pet friendly, though expect deposits and possible breed restrictions.

 Elizabethtown: Suburban Comfort

 Elizabethtown offers suburban living with excellent access to trails, parks, and the Conewago Recreation Trail.
-The community park on East Orange Street is a popular gathering spot for local dog owners.
-Housing options include single-family homes with yards, perfect for pets.
+The community park on East Orange Street is a popular spot for local dog owners.
+Lots of single family homes with yards perfect for pets.

 Mount Joy: Small Town Convenience

-Mount Joy sits between Lancaster and Elizabethtown, offering easy access to both while maintaining a quieter, family-friendly atmosphere.
-Neighborhoods here tend to have yards and quiet streets ideal for pets.
+Mount Joy sits between Lancaster and Elizabethtown, offering quieter, family friendly atmosphere.
+Neighborhoods here typically have yards and quiet streets ideal for pets.

 Hershey Area: Close to Everything

 Just north of Lancaster County, Hershey and surrounding areas offer suburban neighborhoods, parks, and convenient access to veterinary care.
-It's a popular choice for families with pets relocating to Central PA.
+Popular choice for families with pets relocating to Central PA.

-Establishing a relationship with a local veterinarian should be one of your first priorities after moving.
-Here are some tips:
+Establishing a relationship with a local vet should be one of your first priorities after moving.

 • Ask neighbors and local pet owners for recommendations

-• Confirm they're comfortable with your pet's specific needs (exotic pets, senior care, etc.)
+• Make sure they're comfortable with your pet's specific needs

-Request medical records from your previous vet before you move.
-Most veterinary practices can email or fax records directly to your new vet in Lancaster County.
-Bring vaccination records, medication lists, and any recent lab work.
+Request records from your previous vet before you move.
+Most practices can email or fax records directly to your new Lancaster County vet.
+Bring vaccination records, medication lists, and recent lab work.

-Know where the nearest emergency veterinary clinic is before you need it.
-Save the address and phone number in your phone.
-Read our detailed guide to emergency pet care resources in Lancaster County for a full list of 24-hour clinics and when to seek urgent care.
+Know where the nearest emergency clinic is before you need it.
+Save the address and phone number.
+Read our detailed guide to emergency pet care resources for a full list of 24 hour clinics and when to seek urgent care.

 Pennsylvania requires all dogs over 3 months old to be licensed.
-Licenses are issued through the county treasurer's office and must be renewed annually.
-You'll need proof of current rabies vaccination to obtain a license.
+Licenses come through the county treasurer's office and must be renewed annually.
+You'll need proof of current rabies vaccination.

-• Annual license fee: Varies by municipality, typically $8-10 for spayed/neutered dogs, higher for unaltered dogs
+• Annual license fee: Typically $8 10 for spayed/neutered dogs, higher for unaltered dogs (varies by municipality)

-• Where to license: Lancaster County Treasurer's Office or sometimes through your veterinarian
+• Where to license: Lancaster County Treasurer's Office or sometimes through your vet

 • Penalty for no license: Fines can reach $300 per unlicensed dog

 Pennsylvania law requires rabies vaccination for dogs and cats.
-Your new vet can administer this if your pet is due for an update.
+Your new vet can administer this if your pet's due for an update.

-Lancaster County has excellent outdoor spaces for dogs.
-Explore our comprehensive guides:
+Lancaster County has excellent outdoor spaces.
+Start with these guides:

 Popular spots to start: